serifenuruysal/Navwei-Android-App/README.md

 [Video](https://www.instagram.com/p/B9L0W41AJYG/?utm_source=ig_web_button_share_sheet)

-This is Navwei Android app project Version 2 newest one at the store
+This is Navwei Android app project Version 2

 User find his way through the biggest malls in the UAE with this  useful app.
 Rely on our in-mall navigation to guide user to the hottest trends, events and happenings.